eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 			+ NVIDIA® TensorRT™, an SDK for high-performance deep learning inference, includes a deep learning inference optimizer and runtime that delivers low latency and high throughput for inference applications.
 		* https://github.com/NVIDIA/TensorRT
 + skill set:
+	- are as passionate about teaching AI/ML as you are about AI/ML itself
+	- are experienced in software engineering, machine learning engineering in Python using scikit-learn: regression, trees, ensembles (nice-to-have: catboost, XGBoost)
+	- are comfortable in collecting and manipulating data in Python: APIs, web scraping, Pandas, numpy/scipy
+	- have tackled Deep Learning (DL), including LSTMs, RNNs, CNNs (nice-to-have: YOLO) with real-world application experience such as computer vision or NLP
+	- have implemented ML and DL at scale using SparkML, Keras, TensorFlow and/or Pytorch
+	- have a strong understanding of software engineering best practices, including version control, testing, monitoring and debugging
+	- are highly proficient in the curriculum topics in our program
+	- are available for weekly, 30-minute video check-ins with students to help them set and achieve learning goals, answer subject matter questions, provide feedback on projects, and career advice
+	- have at least 3 years of experience solving real-life machine learning problems and building models
+	- are empathetic and have excellent communication skills
++ skill set:
+	- Experience in one or more of the following areas:
+		* Control theory
+		* Motion planning
+		* Optimization
+		* Formal logic
+		* Game AI development
+	- Experience in developing safety-critical, embedded or real-time systems
+	- Published research in any of the above mentioned areas
+	- Experience in machine learning and data analysis
+	- Programming in Python, working with Linux
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.